lukegjpotter/FantasyCyclingLeagueTools/README.md

 ### Cloud Hosting Service

-Heroku and Render are supported.
+[comment]: <> (FixMe: Render support is not working.)
+Heroku is supported.
+Render is a Work in Progress.
 The Environment Variables are supplied in the relevant Config Files.

 ### How To Test

+[comment]: <> (FixMe: JSON format is no longer supported in PostMan, use a standard collection instead.)
 PostMan Collection: [JSON Format](https://www.getpostman.com/collections/6f8d705afefeb67c6aa8).

 Swagger UI is Enabled: [Localhost](http://localhost:8080/swagger-ui/index.html).